olgamurashova/How-to-Hack-Hacker-News-Codecademy-Project/README.md

-## How to Hack Hacker News-Codecademy Project
+## How to Hack Hacker News Codecademy Project

 ### General information